Why British & Falkland Yarn?

 To create superwash wool, extensive chemical treatments are used and often the yarn is coated in a thin layer of plastic.
 These processes destroy the natural characteristics of the wool.
 You can read more about the reasons why I choose not to dye superwash treated yarns here.
 I do believe these yarns have their place and use but so many other fantastic dyers use them I have decided to avoid them completely.

 I do not use synthetic yarns or synthetic blends for a few reasons.
-The main reason is because every time you wash something made of a synthetic fibre, thousands, sometimes even millions, of plastic particles are released into the water.
+The main reason is because every time you wash something made of a synthetic fibre, millions of plastic particles are released into the water.
 These are not filtered out at waste water treatment plants and go directly into the water courses.
 Plastic is everywhere now (they recently found it in snow in the Arctic) and I don’t want to contribute to it.
 Synthetics are also chemically intensive to produce, do not wear as well and don’t let the skin breathe like wool does.

 Even sock yarn doesn’t need nylon added to be strong.
-As long as you pick a robust wool (eg. whitefaced woodland) or add a strong fibre such as mohair, 100% natural fibre socks will hold up to just as much use as ones containing nylon.
+As long as you pick a robust wool (eg. Whitefaced Woodland) or add a strong fibre such as mohair, 100% natural fibre socks will hold up to just as much use as ones containing nylon.

-British Yarn Bases
+British & Falkland Yarn Bases

 I use various sources for my British yarn bases and am always on the lookout for new ones.